beekai-oss/react-simple-img/README.md

 #### 🔗 `initSimpleImg([config])` optional

-This function will set up global intersection observer and watch all `<SimpleImg />` appear in the viewport through your app
+This function will set up **global** intersection observer and watch all `<SimpleImg />` appear in the viewport through your entire app

 Arguments